syncfusion-content/blazor-docs/blazor/treegrid/columns/column-chooser.md

 ---
 layout: post
-title: Column Chooser in Blazor TreeGrid Component | Syncfusion
+title: Column Chooser in Blazor Tree Grid Component | Syncfusion
-description: Checkout and learn here all about column chooser in Syncfusion Blazor TreeGrid component and much more details.
+description: Checkout and learn here all about column chooser in Syncfusion Blazor Tree Grid component and much more details.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# Column Chooser in Blazor TreeGrid Component
+# Column Chooser in Blazor Tree Grid Component

 The column chooser has options to show or hide columns dynamically.
 It can be enabled by defining the [ShowColumnChooser](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~ShowColumnChooser.html) as true.